-Notes: The figure plots the estimated effects of online instruction on obtained points for all exam questions (Panel a) and questions covered in weeks 1-3, 4-6, and 7-13, respectively.
-The obtained exam points vary from -1.5 to 4.
-The two gender-specific estimates for each period are estimated from one regression that uses student-question-level observations and includes two interactions terms: "% Online × Female" and "% Online × Male".
+Notes: The figure plots the estimated effects of online instruction on the obtained points for all exam questions (Panel a) and questions covered in Weeks 1-3, 4-6, and 7-13, respectively.
+The dependent variable in each panel is the exam points standardized across the analysis sample to have a mean of 0 and SD of 1.
+The two gender-specific estimates for each panel are estimated from one regression that uses observations at the student-question level and includes two interactions terms: "% Online \times Female" and "% Online \times Male."
 We control for student fixed effects and question fixed effects in all regressions and cluster standard errors at the student-by-question level.
 The error bars indicate 95% confidence intervals; the p-value indicates the significance level of the gender difference between two estimates.
+"Avg.
+Points" refers to the average points that students obtain for questions in each panel.